Odwira festival

-The Odwira festival is celebrated by the chiefs and peoples of Fanteakwa District and Akuapem in the Eastern Region of Ghana.
-The Odwira Festival is celebrated by the people of Akropong-Akuapim, Aburi, Larteh, and Mamfe.
+The Odwira Festival is celebrated by the chiefs and peoples of Fanteakwa District and Akuapem in the Eastern Region of Ghana.
+The Odwira Festival is celebrated by the people of Akropong-Akuapem, Aburi, Larteh, and Mamfe.
 This is celebrated annually in the month of September and October.
 The festival celebrates a historic victory over the Ashanti’s in 1826.
 This was the battle of Katamansu near Dodowa.
 It was first celebrated in October 1826.